bennyz/bennyz.github.io/content/providing-container-images-to-firecracker-with-nbdkit.md

 sudo chown ${USER} /dev/nbd0
 ```

-Now I can use `/dev/nbd0` as the path of the drive in Firecracker's configuarion.
-However, it will not boot because, the path contains a tar, so I need to somehow extract the filesystem inside this tar.
+Now I can use `/dev/nbd0` as the path of the drive in Firecracker's configuration.
+However, it will not boot because the path is a `tar` archive, so I need to somehow extract the filesystem inside this `tar`.

 ## In Comes initrd

-Not too long, support for [initrd](https://en.wikipedia.org/wiki/Initial_ramdisk) was added to Firecracker.
-By using an initrd, I can do things before the kernel loads the real root filesystem, archived in a tar on /dev/nbd0.
+Not too long ago, support for [initrd](https://en.wikipedia.org/wiki/Initial_ramdisk) was added to Firecracker.
+By using an `initrd`, I can do things before the kernel loads the real root filesystem that is archived in a `tar` on `/dev/nbd0`.
-What I essentially do, is I use the device attached to Firecracker, containing the `tar`ed root filesystem, and extract it.
-Then it can be used to load system as it's an actual file system.
+What I essentially do is, I use the `/dev/nbd0` device which is now attached to Firecracker, containing the `tar`ed root filesystem, and extract it.
+Then it can be used to load the system as it's an actual filesystem.

 Let's start by creating a work directory and populate it with all the goodness needed by initrd: